IvanIvanoff/absinthe_cache/README.md

 The work here is split into two major parts - a custom [DocumentProvider](https://hexdocs.pm/absinthe_plug/Absinthe.Plug.DocumentProvider.html) and a [before send hook](https://hexdocs.pm/absinthe_plug/Absinthe.Plug.html#module-before-send).
 Shortly said, the document provider sets up the pipeline of phases that are going to run (around 40 of them) and the before send hook is usually used to modify the Plug connection right before the result is being sent.

-The default document provider has two phases that are importat to `AbsintheCache` - the Resolution phase and the Result phase - these are the phases where the resolvers run and the result is constructed.
+The default document provider has two phases that are important to `AbsintheCache` - the Resolution phase and the Result phase - these are the phases where the resolvers run and the result is constructed.

 The custom document provider defines the same pipeline as the default one but inserts two extra phases - Cache phrase is inserted before the Resolution phase and Idempotent phase is inserted after Result phase (usually the last one).